+Figure 2.
 Sequence alignment of human SAA proteins used for the cross-reactivity study.
 Amino acid residues substituted among variants are highlighted in blue.
 The nomenclature of SAA variants is based on the recommendations provided by Sipe (18).

-Recombinant SAA4 protein was also expressed in E. coli and purified to homogeneity.
-The recommended antibody pairs do not recognize a constitutive isoform SAA4 (Figure 4).
+Figure 3.
 Calibration curves for the assays using A) A496-A491, B) A496-SAA19cc, C) A496-SAA21cc, and D) SAA19cc-A496 antibody pairs.
 Recombinant SAA variants were used as calibrators.